ajduberstein/ajduberstein.github.io/_posts/2014-05-24-san-francisco.md

 ---
 {% include JB/setup %}

 I read seeking material that resonates with me.
-There's a lot of tripe, so it's reverse-Russian roulette, seeking the bang amongst empty barrels.
+There's a lot of tripe, so it's reverse-Russian roulette, a quest for the bang amongst empty barrels.
-One lucky strike, I encountered an essay that with a sentence that explained the unease I was feeling with life in the Midwest:
+One lucky strike, I encountered a sentence that summed up the unease I was feeling with life in the Midwest:

 **"If you've never fallen on your face, odds are you haven't attempted anything worth a damn."**